When estimating the cost of purchasing your home in Italy there are five costs, other than the purchase price, that should be considered:-

 2. The Geometra

-Unlike the agent, who must be impartial under c.c.1754 of the Italian Civil code, the Geometra is paid by you to check the both the legal and structural state of the house.
+Unlike the agent, who must be impartial under c.c.1754 of the Italian Civil code, the Geometra is paid by you to check both the legal and structural state of the house.
 The structural part of the Geometra’s survey is very basic.
 If you require a full building survey then this would be an extra fee, paid to a licensed structural engineer or a Geometra.
-The price is typically between Euros 500-700.
+The price, for this kind of structural survey, is typically between Euros 500-700, but could be more, so it always good to get a quote.

-The Geometra then writes the contract and does the conveyancing.
+The Geometra then writes the preliminary contract and does the conveyancing.

 The best Geometras cost 2%.
 On top of this they have to pay 6% of 50% of this fee to their professional board.
-There will also be expenses to obtain certificates from the various public offices in order to make your purchase a secure one.
+There will also be expenses to obtain certificates from the various public offices in order to make your purchase a secure one, this are going to be classified as “expenses”.

 In your ready reckoner, you should allow 2.5% for the Geometra in total.